oxylabs/wayfair-scraper/README.md

 # Wayfair Scraper

+Gather data from Wayfair effortlessly and in real-time with Oxylabs Wayfair Scraper solution.
+The simple, explanatory, and brief guide below shows how the Wayfair Scraper works.
+At the same time, it provides specific code examples that will help you understand and use the scraper hassle-free.

 ### How it works

 There are two approaches to retrieving data from Wayfair using our Scraper API.
 You can give us a full [**URL**](#url) or pass parameters via the specifically built data source - [**Search**](#search)**.**